Teen killed during convenience store robbery in Crystal Springs

 Copiah County Coroner Ellis Stuart said someone went into the store to rob the 17-year-old.
 The teen was shot once in the upper chest during the incident.

-Stuart said the unidentified teen died at the scene.
+Stuart said the teen, who was identified as Bashar Ali Abublla Mohamed, died at the scene.
 His body was taken to the State Crime Lab for an autopsy.

+Police said they are searching for a silver minivan in connection to the shooting.
+The vehicle has no tag.